material-motion/material-motion/team/starmap_essentials/writing_specs.md

 thinking in a language different from your own - can then follow this checklist.

 **Language-agnostic**: Avoid use of language-specific features where possible.
 If a language-specific feature is necessary, explain why.
+Examples of language-specific features include:

+- Function short-hand (`() => ()` in JavaScript, `$0` notation in swift).
+- Named arguments (Objective-C and swift).
+- Protocol extensions (swift).

+Features we expect to be available in all of our supported languages:

+- Compile-time type enforcement.
+- Generics.
+- Objects.

 **Conformance**: Specs do not need to be 100% byte-for-byte accurate.
 The goal is to communicate the intent and shape of the topic, not its literal implementation.